Admissions Criteria

 Maitland, FL 32751

-The most important parts of an application are the writing samples, which should be the applicant’s best attempt at creative, communication, or journalistic writing in medicine, science, technology, nature, health, or related fields.
+Please submit 10 to 20 typewritten, double-spaced pages, or about 2,500 to 5,000 words.
+These writing samples should be your best attempt at creative, communication, or journalistic writing in medicine, science, technology, nature, health, or related fields.
 Any form or combination of forms, including news or feature articles, commentary/blogs, communication feature, memoir, travel, essay, newsletter article, review, profile, humor, news release, speech, book chapters, and creative nonfiction, is permitted.
-Applicants lacking samples about science, medicine, or technology may submit writing about other topics, although some kind of explanatory or analytical writing is useful.
-The samples should total 10 to 20 typewritten, double-spaced pages, or about 2,500 to 5,000 words.
+If you lack samples about science, medicine, or technology, you may submit writing about other topics, although some kind of explanatory or analytical writing is useful.
 Samples do NOT have to be a single, lengthy piece of writing.
 Instead, a combination of several shorter pieces is recommended if the combined length of all pieces equals 10 to 20 pages.
 We suggest two to five separate or related works of prose.

 Tips for a Successful Writing Sample